 If your enterprise has decided to move to the cloud, you should consider taking the approach with the least risk, the fastest completion time, and the lowest cost.
 Manual replatforming projects involve rewriting your entire application stack from scratch, and very few enterprises have done this successfully.
 Gartner estimates that over 60% of replatforming projects will fail, go over budget, or run late.
 Despite that, according to a recent survey, 67% of enterprises are actively moving to the cloud or are planning to.
 Moral of the story: The cloud is worth it.

-Learn more about Datometry qShift and Hyper-Q for replatforming, and if you’re already at the point where you need to generate the schema, request a demo of qShift today and start your journey to the cloud on the right foot.
+Learn more about Datometry qShift and Hyper-Q for replatforming.
+Already at the point where you need to generate the schema?
+Get started with qShift and begin your journey to the cloud on the right foot.